Type F127 frigate: History

 Originally, a cooperation with the Royal Netherlands Navy was planned under the programme Future Air Defender, with a letter of intent for a common ship design, radars, command systems and deployment systems signed on 17 December 2020.
-The joint cooperation was later on cancelled as the requirement and timelines of both navies diverged.
+The joint cooperation was later cancelled as the requirement and timelines of both navies diverged.

-The programme, is now known under the working name of "Projekt Next Generation Frigate – Air Defence" (NGFrig-AD) was initiated by the BMVg in 2018 and is currently in the analysis phase 2 under the leadership of the BAAINBw.
+The programme, is now known under the working name of "Projekt Next Generation Frigate – Air Defence" (NGFrig-AD) was initiated by the BMVg in 2018 and is currently in the analysis phase 2 under the leadership of the BAAINBw (Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support).
 A selection decision by the Inspector General of the Bundeswehr is scheduled for the beginning of 2025.

 The plans currently call for six ships which are to arrive from 2033/34, which requires a construction contract and the procurement of the relevant operational systems by 2026 at the latest.

-On 2 September 2024, the Federal Cartel Office approved the formation of a joint venture between ThyssenKrupp Marine Systems GmbH (tkMS) and NVL.
+On 2 September 2024, the Federal Cartel Office approved the formation of a joint venture between ThyssenKrupp Marine Systems GmbH (now TKMS) and NVL.
 The project company intends to jointly apply for the design and construction of 5 ships (+1 option) of the F127.
-The BAAINBw (Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support) intends to award the contract in mid-2025.
+The BAAINBw intends to award the contract in mid-2025.

 The ship design is expected to be the MEKO A-400AMD.

+On 18 December 2025, it was reported that the capacity was to be expanded to 96 VLS cells.
+In this context, questions arose as to whether the classification of this class of ship as a frigate still applied, or whether it was already a destroyer design.